oceanprotocol/docs/content/concepts/did-ddo.md

 If a DID is the index key in a key-value pair, then the DID Document is the value to which the index key points.
 The combination of a DID and its associated DID Document forms the root record for a decentralized identifier.

-DIDs and DDOs follow [this specification](https://w3c-ccg.github.io/did-spec/) defined by the World Wide Web Consurtium (W3C).
+DIDs and DDOs follow the [specification defined by the World Wide Web Consortium (W3C)](https://w3c-ccg.github.io/did-spec/).

 ## Rules for DIDs & DDOs in Ocean

-- An _asset_ in Ocean represents a downloadable file, compute service, or similar.
+An _asset_ in Ocean represents a downloadable file, compute service, or similar.
 Each asset is a _resource_ under control of a _publisher_.
 The Ocean network itself does _not_ store the actual resource (e.g. files).

-- An asset should have a DID and DDO.
-The DDO should include metadata about the asset.
-- The DDO can only can be modified by _owners_ or _delegated users_.
+An _asset_ should have a DID and DDO. and the DDO should include metadata about the asset.
+The DDO can only can be modified by _owners_ or _delegated users_.

-- There _must_ be at least one client library acting as _resolver_, to get a DDO from a DID.
-- A metadata cache like Aquarius can help in reading and searching through DDO data from the chain.
+There _must_ be at least one client library acting as _resolver_, to get a DDO from a DID.
+A metadata cache like Aquarius can help in reading and searching through DDO data from the chain.

 ## State

-- Each asset has a state, which is held by the NFT Contract (and is also stored in the DDO.status.status).
+Each asset has a state, which is held by the NFT contract.
 The possible states are:

-     - 0  = active
+- `0` = active
-     - 1  = end-of-life
+- `1` = end-of-life
-     - 2  = deprecated (by another asset)
+- `2` = deprecated (by another asset)
-     - 3  = revoked by publisher
+- `3` = revoked by publisher

-## Flow for publishing / retrieving DDOs
+## Publishing an Retrieving DDOs

-- The DDO is stored on-chain.
-- It's stored encrypted (using the private key of the provider).
-To resolve it, you must query the provider.
+The DDO is stored on-chain as part of the NFT contract and it is stored encrypted using the private key of the _Provider_.
+To resolve it, a metadata cache like _Aquarius_ must query the provider to decrypt the DDO.

 Here is the complete flow: